Combining Your Analytics with Automation

 However, this presents a huge opportunity to make the most out of the candidates you already know and are working with.

 Furthermore, 69% of candidates that get an interview are not sent to another job or contacted by the same agency.
 Most of the time, recruiters get that candidate to an interview and move on to the next candidate.
 This is a common trait in a job-short market, but right now, there are many jobs out there.
 Now, agencies need to give themselves the best opportunity to place those candidates – or their competition will.

 How do you improve these stats?
 Companies want to achieve scalable growth, but at Bullhorn, we talk about highly scalable growth.
 This is where you grow your revenue faster than your costs while positively impacting the client, candidate, and colleague experience.

 The industry still relies on volume-based metrics that look backward.
 How much more productive would your team be if they had forward-looking metrics that show what actions they can take today to be more successful tomorrow?
-Actionable insights, which provide tailored tasks for your recruiters based on real-time data and reports, delivered in an individualized, intuitive dashboard, can help improve return on effort.
+Actionable insights, which provide tailored tasks for your recruiters based on real-time data and reports, delivered in an individualised, intuitive dashboard, can help improve return on effort.

 60% of contractors are not deployed into their next role by the same agency.
 If you think about the energy, effort, and cost that went into placing that candidate the first time, it’s much easier to redeploy them than to acquire a new candidate.
 Additionally, half of those candidates that were not redeployed were not contacted about a new role.